 One of the summer's most expensive movies with a production budget of blackberries than $ 200 million, the film Has struggled out of the gate in the United States.
 It grossed just shy of $ 20 million over two days in ITS first release and may fall short of $ 60 million for the five-day holiday weekend.

-Joel Harlow, personal make-up artist and longtime collaborator Johnny Depp, (make-up artist and jewelry desings for the film 'Dead Man', 'Dark Shadows',' Alice in Wonderland 'and' Pirates of the Caribbean ') is the' creator of the trick is wearing Johnny in the role of Tonto in "The Lone Ranger".
+Joel Harlow, personal make-up artist and longtime collaborator Johnny Depp, (make-up artist and jewelry desings for the film 'Dead Man', 'Dark Shadows',' Alice in Wonderland 'and' Pirates of the Caribbean ') is the' creator of the trick that Johnny wears in the role of Tonto in "The Lone Ranger".

 How different makeup for the characters of "The Lone Ranger" than the other films you've worked on?

 Joel Harlow: At the beginning I did, I was not solely responsible.
-Even if I put heart and soul into those movies, ultimately, in this I felt really be able to leave a mark.
+Although I have put heart and soul in those films, ultimately, in this I felt able to really make their mark.
 I was able to create a world with makeup where my team and I were proud.
-In this film, there is every kind of trick.
+In this film, there is every kind of makeup.
 Once the people will see it, will realize the depth of the challenge that we had with makeup in this movie.

 What was it like working with Johnny Depp?